netascode/ansible-dc-vxlan/SWITCH_CREDENTIALS_GUIDE.md

 export env_var_spine21_username='admin'
 export env_var_spine21_password='S3cureP@ss!'
 ```
-If a variable isn’t set, the code falls back to group_vars for that device.
+If a variable isn't set, the code falls back to group_vars for that device.

 ---